SyncingShip/HadesMods/README.md

 ## Compatibility
 The current mods in this repository work with eachother, as they affect different files in different locations.
 Just apply each patch in whatever order

+## Planned mods
+### Janus
+An expansion to Seed Recorder, with more information and logging in a spreadsheet
+### Quick Death
+A suicide button, for quickly resetting a run
+### Misc
+Adding new boons / gods
+Adding new UI elements, mod configuration menu
+Mod Loader

 ## Disclaimer
 These mods aren't endorsed by Supergiant Games.
 Any game crashes, save corruption, crashes or other problems due to installing these mods are not their responsibility to deal with.